-Douglas Jerome took over the project in November 2008 and broke the dial-up networking; lacking hardware and access to dial-up networking, I am waiting for someone to take on the testing tasks of re-integrating the dial-up capabilities.
+Douglas Jerome took over the project in November 2008 and broke the dial-up networking; lacking hardware and access to dial-up networking, now the project is waiting for someone to take on the testing tasks of re-integrating the dial-up capabilities.
 No matter any moves away from the hard-wire serial interface orientation, the name ttylinux remains.

 A interesting result of the project goal, to make one of the smallest up-to-date Linux systems, is the ttylinux build system; it is very flexible and the simplicity of (re)configuring its Linux kernel and other packages makes it a very useful embedded or small Linux system development tool.
 The various bootable ttylinux architecture variants available for download are example distributions created by the ttylinux build system.

 See the download pages for descriptions of kernel and component packages and versions.

 i486 ttylinux is the smallest "normal" Linux distribution.
 That is all it has.
 If it grows too much ttylinux will lose itself.
 The ttylinux build system; however, can make smaller and larger distributions.

 The strategy for ttylinux is to remain very small yet be similar to larger Linux systems is put into effect by a few things that make ttylinux be what ttylinux is.
 The following are fundamental to ttylinux; without which it would be some other project, regardless of name.

 ttylinux is a very small system with few programming resources, bash is a very capable scripting language that makes up the difference.

 ttylinux can be small enough to use as an embedded system, but it usually is glibc-based, not eglibc nor uClibc.
 This retains capability similar to larger Linux distributions.
 And because ttylinux is glibc-based, a careful person can copy libraries and programs from other typical Linux distributions into a ttylinux system.